akhealth/EIS-Modernization/procurement-docs-search/sow.md

 ### 2.0 OBJECTIVES

-Alaska DHSS goals for the person search are as follows:
+Alaska Department of Health and Social Services (DHSS) goals for the person search are as follows:

--   Decreased burden on DPA field staff as they process incoming applications for program benefits
+-   Decreased burden on Division of Public Assistance (DPA) field staff as they process incoming applications for program benefits

 -   Get a better sense of the nature of pending work by revealing all unworked applications for a given person or household